Kennedys Bush: History

 Kennedys Bush was first settled by Thomas Kennedy, an Irishman born in Cork around 1819, who arrived in New Zealand from the United States in 1838.
 He met Sophia Streeter in Wellington and they later married.

 In 1841, the couple moved to Akaroa where Kennedy worked as a constable for the French settlers.
 Five of the Kennedy's twelve children were born in Akaroa.

 In 1856, Kennedy bought 28 acres on the hills above Halswell with a licence to cut the bush.

 Kennedy opened a sawmill and felled trees from the bush using a team of bullocks to haul the processed timber on a sledge down a track.
 This was known as "Kennedys Track".
 Later it became "Quarry Road" then "Pattersons Road" (after one of the quarry managers), and eventually "Kennedys Bush Road".

 The full length of the road was surveyed in the late 1850s and constructed in 1863.

 Kennedy established the first timber business in Christchurch selling sawn timber, posts and rails and firewood-all sourced from the hills above Halswell.
 He built two houses, the first in the bush, the second on flat land opposite the present quarry park.
 He named this "Waterford".
-Neither house remains, though the site of the Kennedy home is now a featured location on one of the bush walks below the Sign of the Bellbird.
+Neither house remains, though the site of the Kennedy home is now a featured location on one of the bush walks in Kennedy's Bush Scenic Reserve below the Sign of the Bellbird.

 The flat land at Kennedys Bush was originally owned by W. G. Brittan and Michael J. Burke who bought it as part of the Lansdowne Run from the Canterbury Association in 1851.
 Brittan bought Burke out in 1860 and in 1873 sold a block of land on the south side of Kennedys Track to Premier Sir Edward Stafford who lived in Old Tai Tapu Road in his house called "Lansdowne".

 In 1859, relatives of Kennedy's wife Sophia arrived from Australia to work for Kennedy.
 These included Alfred Streeter who married Margaret Watkins.
 The young couple bought an acre of land from Sir Edward Stafford in 1874 and built a house on the corner of Kennedys Bush Road and Glovers Road.
 They raised twelve children there.
 This house still stands, probably the oldest surviving dwelling in Kennedys Bush.

 The first residential subdivision in the area was in 1913.
 In 1954, the Christchurch City Council sold 32 subdivided sections on the quarry-side of Kennedys Bush Road, possibly to help fund the royal visit that year.

 Halswell Quarry Park is located within Kennedys Bush.